Simplified calculus for semimartingales: Multiplicative compensators and changes of measure: Introduction

+As a practical application of Theorem~\ref{T:intro3}, Example~\ref{E:210410} in the main body of the paper computes the characteristic function of log returns for a popular class of minimax measures.
+Additionally, Example~\ref{E:221123} showcases the usefulness of Theorem~\ref{T:intro3} by streamlining an otherwise fairly involved calculation appearing in \cite{lepingle.memin.78.ptrf}.

-We proceed as follows.
+In the rest of the paper we proceed as follows.
 Section~\ref{S:setup} provides the setup of this paper.
-Section~\ref{S:3} discusses the construction of multiplicative compensators.
+Section~\ref{S:3} discusses the construction of multiplicative compensators and provides several examples.
 Section~\ref{S:4} considers multiplicative compensation for stochastic exponentials of processes with independent increments.
 Section~\ref{S:5} introduces a version of Girsanov's theorem and considers additive and multiplicative compensation after a change of measure.
 Finally, Section~\ref{S:6} concludes.